Giving Baby Up for Adoption Without Father's Consent in FL

 Prospective birth mothers come to our agency from all walks of life, with many different prospective birth father situations.
 If you’re considering a Florida adoption without parental consent, there may be a path available for you — as long as you contact a specialist as soon as possible and are 100 percent honest about your personal circumstances.

-In our more than 25 years of service, American Adoptions has worked with prospective birth mothers who are:
+In our more than 25 years of service, American Adoptions has worked with prospective birth mothers from all kinds of backgrounds.
+If you are someone who is a:

-- Moms to older children, some of whom may have the same father or may have separate fathers
+Mom to an older child, some of whom may have the same father or may have separate fathers

-- Married to the father of the baby they place for adoption
+Married to the father of the baby you are considering placing for adoption

-- In a committed relationship with the father of the baby they place for adoption
+In a committed relationship with the father of the baby you are considering placing for adoption

-- On good terms with the father of their baby but aren’t in a relationship
+On good terms with the father of the baby but aren’t in a relationship

-- Are in a toxic relationship with the father of their baby and believe adoption would be safest for them and for their baby
+Are in a toxic relationship with the father of the baby and believe adoption would be safest for you and for your baby

-- Not sure who the father of their baby might be
+Not sure who the father of your baby might be

-- No longer in contact with the father of their baby
+No longer in contact with the father of your baby

 Women choose adoption for many different reasons, and many have truly unique relationships to the father of their baby.
 Truly, prospective birth parents can have any kind of relationship with each other, which may or may not impact the adoption process.